AdobeDocs/control-panel.en/help/instances-settings/using/gpg-keys-management.md

 The key is then available for use in Adobe Campaign workflows.
 You can use it to encrypt data when using data extraction activities.

-For more on this, refer to Adobe Campaign documentation:
+For more on this topic, refer to Adobe Campaign documentation:

 **Campaign Classic:**